CEO: Corpus-based Open-Domain Event Ontology Induction: CEO

 \subsection{Salient Event Detection}

 Aimed at only extracting events salient to the given corpus, prior work~\cite{shen-etal-2021-corpus} adopted the TF-IDF idea and defined the event salience by comparing the frequency of trigger words in the studied corpus against a general-domain corpus.
 We argue that such a rough criterion disregards contextual information of event triggers and is prone to cause massive \emph{false negatives}.\footnote{For instance, the surface pattern of a trigger word could be rarely observed, but its semantic relevance to the corpus theme might be very high.} Instead, we detect salient events based on the semantic and contextual information of predicates.
-As shown in \Cref{tab:summary_instance}, we propose to leverage distant supervision from summarization datasets, following the assumption that an event is considered salient if a summary written by a human tends to include it~\cite{liu-etal-2018-automatic,jindal-etal-2020-killed}.
+As shown in \Cref{tab:summary_instance}, we propose to leverage distant supervision from summarization datasets,~\footnote{Different from prior work that focuses on either solving summarization task with external knowledge~\cite{zhang-etal-2023-enhancing} or reformulating another task as summarization~\cite{lu-etal-2022-summarization}, we leverage summarization datasets and models to extract salient events from documents.} following the assumption that an event is considered salient if a summary written by a human tends to include it~\cite{liu-etal-2018-automatic,jindal-etal-2020-killed}.
 To consider a wide window of context, we fine-tune the Longformer~\cite{beltagy2020longformer} model to perform binary classification: given contexts and trigger words, predict the events as salient if they appear in summary as well.
 For open-domain event salience inference, we provide the event sentence with context and obtain its corresponding salience score.